The Boldin Financial Planner Take control of your plans. Retire earlier, with more security and find financial confidence.

 Nobody really wants to think about how long they’ll live.
 It’s a weighty question that can feel both too important and too unknowable.
 But it’s also a retirement planning variable you can get a handle on if you use the right tools.

 At least half of Americans live longer than the median figures, often by a wide margin.
 There’s a compounding effect worth knowing: the longer you live, the longer you’re likely to keep living.
-An 85-year-old man can expect to live past 90, on average.
-That dynamic is one of the core reasons longevity planning needs to account for a range of outcomes.
+An 85-year-old man can expect to live past 90, on average, which is one of the core reasons longevity planning needs to account for a range of outcomes rather than a single age.

-The tools below are organized roughly by depth of inputs: how many personal factors they incorporate and how specific their outputs are.
+The tools below are organized by input depth — how many personal factors they incorporate and how specific their outputs are.
 More inputs generally means a more individualized estimate.
+All tools are free unless noted otherwise.

 Built on the New England Centenarian Study, the world’s largest longevity research project, the Living to 100 calculator asks nearly 50 questions across health, lifestyle, and family history.
 What sets it apart is the personalized feedback: for each data point, it explains why that factor affects longevity.
 You get a number and a detailed breakdown of what’s driving it.